SouthGreenPlatform/trainings/_pages/linux/RNASeqPractice.md

 ### Launch PIVOT

-To run PIVOT, in Rstudio console related to a web shinny interface, use command
+To run PIVOT, in Rstudio console related to a web shiny interface, use command
 {% highlight bash %}
 library(PIVOT)
 pivot()